-René’s early expressionistic paintings have been compared (by Polly Ullrich, a Chicago art critic) to those of Jean Dubuffet and Willem de Kooning, while her more recent work is influenced by more contemporary artists like Gerhard Richter, Susan Rothenberg, Joan Brown and Nathan Oliveira.
-The content and execution of René’s work, however, sets her apart from all others.
-René’s work tackles emotions that speak to the heart of the human condition: love, sorrow, solitude, and heartbreak, yet, through these depictions of difficult subjects, she inspires her viewers with hope, fortitude, and, ultimately, enduring strength.
+René Romero Schuler is one of the most important and well-collected contemporary artists to emerge out of the Midwest.
+Now living in both Chicago, IL and Carmel, CA, this artist is creating powerful images of strength and vulnerability that speak to the heart of the human condition: love, sorrow, solitude, and heartbreak; yet, through these depictions of difficult subjects, she inspires her viewers with hope, fortitude, and ultimately, enduring strength.
 The figures René captures are equal parts self-portraiture and portraits of the range of human emotions that she has experienced.
-Her approach is personal yet universal, and ultimately intimate.
-The work is visually and emotionally affecting, and powerfully reveals her appreciation for the struggle and triumph of the human condition.
-Of late, René has expanded her intimate human approach to include work that speaks to global and societal issues that she feels strongly about.
+Her approach is personal yet universal, and essentially intimate.
+The work is visually and emotionally affecting, powerfully reveals her appreciation for the struggle and triumph of the human condition, and speaks to global and societal issues that she feels strongly about.